A person, facing away from the viewer, holds a small rainbow flag in their right hand. Their left hand is at their forehead like a military salute.

 • Critically engage oppression and inequality through intersectional analyses in scholarship

-• Practice tactics of intervention in their scholarship and activism that challenges all systems of oppression and inequality
+• Practice tactics of intervention in their scholarship and activism that challenge all systems of oppression and inequality

 • Interrogate one's own multiple and shifting social locations in relationship to intersecting systems of power